 Most buyers use a professional advisor or broker to select a suitable target company for acquisition, once they’ve identified their strategic needs and budget.
 Your choice will largely depend on your objectives for the merger (increased customers, access to technology, undervalued target for example) and the sector in which you operate.

 For a more in depth look at identifying a suitable target for acquisition, read our guide on How To Evaluate A Company For Acquisition which details key factors to consider before making your decision.

 There are a number of different ways to value a company.
-It’s best to consult an accountant on valuing a company, or, if the business is in a particularly niche market, a specialist valuer in that sector.
+It’s best to consult an accountant, or, if the business is in a particularly niche market, a specialist valuer in that sector.

 Broadly, however, the main ways in which a company would be valued prior to a merger are:

 Debt free/cash free: This method values the company under the assumption that there’s no cash or debt in the target company at completion.
 The benefit of this valuation is that it makes it easier for the seller to compare offers for the target company.
 However, this isn’t a popular valuation method for buyers since it doesn’t give a very accurate valuation of the business.

 Net asset value: The net asset value (NAV) involves valuing the company using the balance sheet to determine a fair value of the net assets.
 This method takes into account the assets of the business as stated in its audited accounts, minus liabilities to creditors or tax authorities, bank borrowings and redundancy payments due.
 The benefit of this is that it allows consideration of the target’s significant property and other tangible assets.